maxpurrp/django-app/README.md

 # How to install
-1.Install venv for your OS
+1. Install venv for your OS
 Linux / MacOS
  ```sudo apt install -y python3-venv```
  Windows